 which became quite a myth amongst occult practitioners).
 So Murmur Of Monks was rather an art collective of inspired youngsters than a music band in those days.
 Amongst its members there were some self-claimed painters, musicians, architects, sculptors, writers and poets.
 During the nineties and the noughties Humwawa had two musical projects running under the MOM banner: Hymns From Hell and The Feeble Church.
 But as he didn’t have any professional equipment at the time, it didn’t live up to his own expectations, so he decided not to release his music officially.
 In the meantime the MOM-collective slowly began to fall apart and as the originator of the concept two decades earlier, Humwawa eventually decided to continue Murmur Of Monks all by himself in the summer of 2018.
 Only as a music project now instead of an art collective.
 MOM’s debut album Sacrament was officially released in late 2019.
 It was the first glimp into the eclectic sound

 of its new outfit.
-A texture of classical and world music instruments combined with eccentric vocals, gothic poetry and dance electronics.
+A texture of classical and world music instruments combined with eccentric vocals, gothic poetry and (dance) electronics.
 And with the religious symbolism omnipresent in the artwork, the song titles and the music.
-Some of the songs were even based on older tunes Humwawa had already composed for Hymns From Hell and The Feeble Church.
+It was the foundation for many albums, EP's, trinities and singles to come, each of them concentrating on different aspects of the MOM sound.

-So with the founder of MOM sailing the ship all by himself now, the futur of this project seems to be secured and in good hands.
-And ready to be discovered by anyone who fancies some dark chamber dance.
+So with the founder of Murmur Of Monks sailing the ship all by himself now, the futur of this project seems to be secured and in good hands.
+And ready to be discovered by anyone who fancies some goreography, gothscore or blacktron music.